GrossDesignCo/concordance-app-poc/public/scripture/isaiah/isaiah-6/isaiah-6.englishNatural.md

 And pillars of the thresholds shook from the voice of the caller, and the house was filled with smoke.

-And I said, "Woe to me for I am silenced; for I, a man of unclean lips, and in the midst of a people of unclean lips I dwell; for my eyes have seen the King, He-Who-Is of Hosts."
+And I said, "Woe to me for I am silenced; for I, a man of unclean lips, and in the midst of a people of unclean lips I sit; for my eyes have seen the King, He-Who-Is of Hosts."

 And flew to me one from the burning-ones and in his hand a live-coal he had taken with tongs from upon the altar.